ROODAY/ChatCloud/README.md

     First Message Index:   The index of the first message in the chat history you want to include Last Message Index:   The index of the last message in the chat history you want to include

-To find the thread ID, copy it from the url when your are in a chat.
+To find the thread ID, copy it from the url when you are in a chat.
 For example:

           URL:  https://www.messenger.com/t/1700528966629083
     Thread ID:  1700528966629083